 Our aim is for the children to have the opportunity to learn through the Montessori Method.
 To have new experiences and to develop individual skills at their own pace in a supportive environment where they are positively encouraged, valued and respected; and for the children to be happy in our care!

 The school is divided into three terms.
 Autumn, Spring and Summer.
 The pre school is open 8am – 6pm, Monday through to Friday.
 Bright beginnings are open throughout the year, closing over the Christmas period.
 We offer term time and all year round places for children aged 0-4 years of age.
 Sessions are made up of 3 hours or more and you are welcome to choose times.

 Early Years Entitlement

 4 year olds and 3 years olds (following the term in which they turn 3) are entitled to EYFE for up to 15 hours per week for up to 38 weeks per year.
 The school claims the EYFE on your behalf.
 This means that your child/children will receive up to 15 hours of FREE education per week for 38 weeks of the year.
 Please choose your days, times and how many hours you would like on each day.

 2 Year old funding is also available for eligible families.

 30 hours of funding will be available to working parents.

 Our After School runs term time with collection from local schools from 3pm.

 The After School Club is open from 3pm - 6pm Monday - Friday for children aged 4-11 years.

-Local school that we collect from are:
+The local school that we collect from is: